Frequently Asked Questions

 Where is O-Wool produced?

 The USA!
-My yarn is spun in either Massachusetts, Wisconsin, or Maine, and skeined and dyed in Maine or Philadelphia, PA, a short drive from my home.
+My yarn is spun in either Massachusetts, Wisconsin, or Maine, and skeined and dyed in Philadelphia, PA, an approx. 30-40 min drive from my home.
 I am extremely happy to support what is left of the once thriving Philadelphia textile industry.
-I am also able to minimize O-Wool’s carbon footprint by simply driving down the street to get my product instead of shipping freight across a long distance.
+I am also able to minimize O-Wool’s carbon footprint by simply driving to get my product instead of shipping freight across a long distance.

 How is O-Wool cleaned?

 My scourer/comber is GOTS accredited, and processes O-Wool according to the GOTS standards.
 It is scoured with biodegradable soaps and combed to remove vegetable matter - conventional wool is “carbonized” where vegetable matter is burned out in an acid bath.
 Because our wool is combed, short fibers are removed which dramatically reduces the amount of pilling in your finished handmade item.

 How is O-Wool spun?